 I studied fashion and design at college.
 The course focused on the industrial methods of manufacturing, pattern cutting and tailoring.
-Some years later, when there was a shortage of Design Technology teachers, I was fortunate enough to retrain.
+Some years later, I was fortunate enough to retrain as a teacher.
 The skills and knowledge I had learnt fitted in perfectly for the classroom situation.
 As part of professional development I had the opportunity to attend courses that encouraged students to decorate and print their own fabrics.
-This enabled me to become more experimental and creative, leading me to find a style that reflected my enjoyment of working with this material.
+This enabled me to become more experimental and creative.
 The flower pictures all started a few years ago when I wanted to give my sister a special house warming present.
 I dyed old linen sheets that belonged to our Grandmother, inspiration came from our Father's garden.
-I loved making this and so the ideas have continued and developed.
+I loved making this and have continued to develop my work.
 I use a variety of printing techniques to create a background, other fabric is carefully selected to use as flower motifs, leaves and stalks.
 Using multi-coloured thread everything is machine stitched in place.
-The finished piece was met with such a positive response that I felt encouraged to keep making!
+Recently I have started to work with used tea and coffee bags.